itbusina/testlemon-docs/readme.md

 No-Code APIs testing tool with declarative JSON configuration.
 Runs in docker, powered by OpenAI.

-# APIBEE Console - Quick start
+# ApiBee Docker - Quick start
 Minimal steps to test you API.

 ## Create a collection.json file with API requests to test.